www3838438/status/site/content/incidents/8-12-17-intermittent-connectivity-issues-simple-api.md

 # Intermittent Connectivity Issues

-We are currently investigating intermittent connectivity issues in the Simple API in the eu-west-1 region.
+We are currently investigating intermittent connectivity issues in the Simple API.